-The Cisco Customer Journey Platform’s features and foci indicate an awareness of the changing needs of the contact center.
+The Cisco Webex Contact Center’s features indicate an awareness of the changing needs of the contact center.
 Moving forward, contact center platforms need to be flexible, integrated, easily automated, and customer-focused.
-The entire platform centers on the customer experience, hence the name Cisco Customer Journey Platform.
-By speeding up the customer journey and enabling an automated, systematic experience, the Cisco Customer Journey Platform seeks to remove tedious re-identification processes and seamlessly stitch together various communication channels and devices.
+The entire platform centers on the customer experience, hence its earlier name Cisco Customer Journey Platform.
+By speeding up the customer journey and enabling an automated, systematic experience, the Cisco Webex Contact Center seeks to remove tedious re-identification processes and seamlessly stitch together various communication channels and devices.

 Auto-recognition, which validates a customer’s identify so they can skip over identity questions, is one example of this transition.
 In addition, the platform can recognize and identify solutions for connected devices, improving self-service support and troubleshooting.
-By aligning IoT to the customer journey, the Cisco Customer Journey Platform will improve contact resolutions.
+By aligning IoT to the customer journey, the Cisco Webex Contact Center will improve contact resolutions.

 The move towards cloud-based contact center platforms is gaining momentum, and multiple acquisitions or mergers over the last two years demonstrate this.
 In fact, Aragon Research predicts that by 2020, 60% of cloud contact center providers will merge or be acquired.